dehnhardt/iconnconfig/README.md

 * (2017-05-22) Update of method (static, dhcp) for IP-connection implemented (still struggling with verifying static IP-Adresses)
 * (2017-06-01) Reading and Displaying the Midi port routings works
 * (2017-06-04) Applied a patch from Ralf Beck to make it compile with qt 4.8
-* (2017-06-06) Added methods to update port routings
+* (2017-06-06) Added methods to update port routings.
+[Port routing](https://github.com/dehnhardt/wikis/blob/master/mioconfig/pictures/PortRoutingSettings.png) complete.
 * (2017-06-07) Save settings to device and restore settings from device works
 * (2017-06-12) Saving of static IP-address, netmask and gateway works
 * (2017-06-14) Release of version v0.1-beta